Garmin Forerunner 630 Review

 Welcome to our independent Garmin Forerunner 630 review.
-Are you an experienced runner looking for a high-end running watch?
-Or perhaps you just want the latest and most advanced wearable tech on your wrist?!
-Enter Garmin’s most advanced GPS running watch to date – the Forerunner 630, announced at the tail end of 2015.
+Are you an experienced runner looking for an advanced running watch?
+Or perhaps you simply want the latest and most advanced wearable tech on your wrist?

 Forerunner 630 can be used for swimming and cycling but the features are limited for these activities.
 You’re better off buying the Forerunner 920XT for multi-sports or triathlon training.